CashcallPro/rps-server/README.md

 -   `.env.example`: Template for environment variables.
 -   `mongo-init.js`: Initialization script for MongoDB to create the application user and database.
 -   `.github/workflows/ci.yml`: GitHub Actions CI/CD workflow definition.

+## Redis problem
+it would solved by
+> docker exec -it redis-server redis-cli

+> REPLICAOF NO ONE

 ---